patientslikeme/simple_jsonapi/README.md

 # SimpleJsonapi

-A library for building [JSONAPI](http://jsonapi.org) documents in Ruby.
-You may also be interested in [simple\_jsonapi\_rails](../simple_jsonapi_rails/README.md), which provides some integrations for using simple_jsonapi in a Rails application.
+A library for building [JSON API](http://jsonapi.org) documents in Ruby.
+You may also be interested in [simple\_jsonapi\_rails](https://github.com/patientslikeme/simple_jsonapi_rails), which provides some integrations for using simple_jsonapi in a Rails application.

-To view this README and more documentation of specific classes and methods, view the YARD documentation by running `yard server --reload` and visiting http://localhost:8808.
+To view this README and more documentation of specific classes and methods, view the [YARD documentation](https://www.rubydoc.info/gems/simple_jsonapi).

 ### Features

-SimpleJsonapi supports the following JSONAPI features:
+SimpleJsonapi supports the following JSON API features:

 * Singular and collection endpoints
 * Attributes and relationships, including nested relationships